Showing posts with label organize. Show all posts

 National Association of Professional Organizers

-I read that one should take a photo of your child's artwork, and then the boxes of schoolwork can be thrown away.
-I had one problem - my son.
+I read that one should take a photo of one's child's artwork, and then the boxes of schoolwork can be thrown away.
+I had one problem—my son.
 As I was admiring the years of his efforts, he came by to see how I was doing.
-With a look of shock and horror - Jake told me how could I throw away his work?
-"I made it for you, mom."
+With a look of shock and horror, Jake told me how I could throw away his work.
+"I made it for you, Mom."

 So here is the photo.
 I ended up keeping his cherished work.
 I guess I'm not ready to get rid of everything yet.